tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Auxillary Files

 TIPs may include auxiliary files such as diagrams.
-Such files must be added to a `TIP-XXXX/` directory, where `XXXX` is the TIP number.
+Such files must be added to a subdirectory within `src/assets/` named the same as the file.
 Include original diagrams alongside image files, to make it easy for others to update the TIP in the future.

 ### Change History Section